dojo/docs/developer/design/bootstrap.rst

 This design is used throughout the loader definition and any feature that may not be needed by a class of applications is bracketed by a has.js feature test.
 This requires the loader to implement the has.js API, and this implementation is among the very first lines of code in the loader definition.

+The loader defines the following has feature values:

+  * host-browser: true
+  * dom: as indicated by environment
+  * loader-isDojo: true
+  * loader-hasApi: true

 ==================
 User Configuration